Sitata/docs/docs/guides/how_to/create-trip.md

 * `Cruise Segments` which keep track of cruise itinerary information
 * `Activity Segments` which keep track of general trip activities

 To create a trip for one or more of your travellers, you should issue a `POST` request against the `/org/:organization_id/trips` endpoint.
-You should specify all of the necsesary trip details along with the Sitata `id` of each traveller (`User`) as a list under the `traveller_ids` field.
+You should specify all of the necessary trip details along with the Sitata `id` of each traveller (`User`) as a list under the `traveller_ids` field.

 Additional details can be found [here](/api#tag/Organization-greater-Trips/paths/~1api~1v2~1org~1{company_id}~1trips/post).